MACS40700/course_site/content/assignments/assign2.md

 -   Why did you select this graphical form?
 -   What are the advantages / disadvantages of the choices you made?
 -   How can it be improved (helpful to work through the principles above of beauty, etc.)?

+Finally, you need to have a well-designed and clearly structured github repository.
+Your main page should be clear, have nice headings, include images (rather than links to them), and have everything necessary to replicate ALL of your work.
+See notes when you accept the A2 repo from github classroom.

 ## Submission details